Skip to main content

 Testosterone is the principal male sex hormone, yet its influence extends far beyond libido.
 It is a powerful anabolic agent, meaning it promotes the building of tissues like muscle and bone.
 It also plays a direct role in cognitive function, mood stability, and metabolic health.

 The production of testosterone is highly dependent on the quality and structure of your sleep.
-The (LH), which signals the testes to produce testosterone, is released in pulses during deep sleep.
+The luteinizing hormone (LH), which signals the testes to produce testosterone, is released in pulses during deep sleep.
 Sleep fragmentation from apnea directly interferes with these LH pulses, leading to a direct and measurable decline in testosterone production.
 This explains why men with moderate to severe sleep apnea often present with testosterone levels characteristic of men a decade older.

 Cortisol the Emergency Broadcast System

 Cortisol is your body’s primary stress hormone.
 Its role is to prepare you for immediate danger through the “fight or flight” response.
-During a healthy sleep cycle, levels naturally dip to their lowest point at night and begin to rise in the early morning to promote wakefulness.
+During a healthy sleep cycle, cortisol levels naturally dip to their lowest point at night and begin to rise in the early morning to promote wakefulness.

 Sleep apnea subverts this natural rhythm.
 Each apneic event, where breathing stops, is perceived by the brain as a life-threatening emergency.
 This triggers a surge of cortisol and adrenaline to jolt the body awake enough to resume breathing.
 When this happens hundreds of times a night, your body is bathed in a constant stream of stress hormones.